FgForrest/evitaDB/documentation/developer/query/query_constraint_description_framework.md

 Each *creator* then conform to single unique constraint *descriptor*, i.e. if constraint has multiple creators there will be multiple *descriptor*s describing single constraint, each with different *full name* and corresponding *creator*.

+#### Guessing the parameter type

+As mentioned above, if parameter doesn't have any parameter-defining annotation associated with it, the `ConstraintProcessor` tries to guess the type of parameter based on its data type and other metadata.
+To override this default logic or to customize parameter metadata, the parameter can be explicitly annotated with concrete parameter-defining annotation.
+One exception is that it cannot detect classifier parameters because they overlap with value parameters.
+Therefore, if a value parameter should be a classifier, it must be explicitly annotated with the `io.evitadb.api.query.descriptor.annotation.Classifier` annotation.

 #### Classifier